-Farmers and farming businesses practicing sustainable and regenerative agriculture, and who produce or raise food, commodities, or other products of high economic importance for direct sale.
-Steward funds projects that are:
+Farmers, ranchers, fisheries, and agriculture businesses practicing sustainable and regenerative agriculture, and who produce or raise food, commodities, or other products of high economic importance for direct sale.
+Steward loans fund projects that are:

 - Regenerative — farming practices that increase biodiversity, enrich soils, improve watershed health, sequester more carbon than they release, and enhance ecosystem services.

 - Sustainable — farming approaches that sustain farmers, resources, and communities.

 - Appropriate — farming approaches that are fitting for a specific community, location, or operation.

 - Equitable — farming systems and businesses that support marginalized groups and empower underserved communities.